WikiLeaks' Assange calls report on Russia hacking 'embarrassing'

 WikiLeaks isn't fond of the US intel community's report on Russian hacking.

-Two days after the release of the declassified report on how Russian hacking influenced the 2016 presidential election, one of the key figures named in Vladimir Putin's influence campaign is speaking out.
+Two days after the release of the declassified report on how Russian hacking influenced the 2016 presidential election, one of the main figures named as key to Vladimir Putin's so-called "influence campaign," is speaking out.

-WikiLeaks founder Julian Assange slammed the report during a press conference broadcast through Periscope on Monday.
+Julian Assange, founder of the WikiLeaks document-leaking organization, slammed the report during a press conference broadcast through Periscope on Monday.
 The report stated that WikiLeaks received its stolen documents from Russia's GRU intelligence agency.

 "It is, frankly, quite embarrassing to the reputation of the US intelligence services," Assange said during the live audio stream.